Jigsaw (British band)

-Jigsaw was an English pop rock band best known for their 1975 hit "Sky High".
+Jigsaw was a British pop rock band best known for their 1975 hit "Sky High".
 The band was fronted by the singer-songwriter duo of Clive Scott and Des Dyer for most of its life.
 Following Scott's death in 2009, it has been the platform for Dyer's solo work.

 In Australia, the group was called "British Jigsaw" due to the existence of an Australian band of the same name.

 Early days

 Formed as a six-piece in Coventry and Rugby in 1966, Jigsaw's original line-up consisted of Dave "Biffo" Beech (vocals and drums), Clive Scott (keyboards and vocals), Barrie Bernard (bass guitar), Tony Campbell (guitar), Tony Britnell (saxophone) and Kevin "Beppy" Mahon (tenor saxophone).
 Campbell named the band after Manchester nightclub The Jigsaw Club.
-Previously, Campbell, Mahon and Beech had worked together in The Mighty Avengers, Bernard had been a member of Pinkerton's Assorted Colours, and Britnell had worked with The Fortunes.
+Previously, Campbell, Mahon and Beech had worked together in the Mighty Avengers, Bernard had been a member of Pinkerton's Assorted Colours, and Britnell had worked with the Fortunes.

 Their style initially bore more resemblance to the blues rock than the pop rock they would later become known for.
 In 1967, Beech was replaced on drums by Des Dyer, who also took over lead vocals.
 In 1970, the group was invited to be the backing band for Arthur Conley on his European tour.
 The band accepted, but Mahon declined and soon left the band.
 Britnell departed at some point later, leaving Campbell, Bernard, Scott and Dyer.

 Jigsaw became known for raucous live shows with drum kits set on fire, explosions, fire-eating, and occasional property damage.

 In 1970, they released their debut studio album Letherslade Farm on Philips.
 The album is named after a hideout used by the perpetrators of the Great Train Robbery of 1963.
 The album is a concept album that serves as a satire of the music industry, and loosely tells a tale of a broken-down pop singer, with various "interview" interludes scattered throughout the project.
-The single chosen from the album was keyboardist Clive Scott's arrangement of the Johann Sebastian Bach tune, Jesu, Joy of Man's Desiring.
+The single chosen from the album was keyboardist Clive Scott's arrangement of the Johann Sebastian Bach tune, "Jesu, Joy of Man's Desiring".
 None of these early releases charted.